 Food establishments and resorts can cater dine-in services for fully vaccinated individuals only provided it would not exceed 50% of the venue’s capacity.

 Business establishments may operate from 4 a.m. until 8 p.m. except for pharmacies that may open until 10 p.m.

 Cockfighting and operation of cockpits, lottery and betting shops, and other gambling establishments except those that are authorized by the Inter-Agency Task Force or the Office of the President, are not allowed to operate.

 Sea vessels may operate from 4 a.m. until 7 p.m. while public utility vehicles are allowed to operate from 4 a.m. until 8 p.m. with 50% of the maximum passenger capacity.

 Mass and social gatherings that will compromise the minimum health standard are prohibited.

-Places or areas made as venue for gatherings to include those that are devoted for worship must comply with the 50% capacity limitation.
+Places or areas made as venues for gatherings including those that are devoted to worship must comply with the 50% capacity limitation (UNVACCINATED BANNED).

 Meanwhile, only fully vaccinated local ambulant vendors and peddlers including “bulante” are allowed.
 However, non-residents are prohibited to conduct “bulante” activities in the province.